Online MA in MHC Faculty

 Online Academic Program Coordinator

 Sabrina Durand is currently a graduate student at Nyack College AGSC.
 She is in her last year of the MA in Mental Heath Counseling on-campus program.
 She has a BA in Teacher Education (Grades 1-6) and a BA in Psychology from Brooklyn College.
-She is the co-author of a peer-reviewed article "Effect of Infidelity, Initiator Status, and Spiritual-Well Being on Men's Divorce Adjustment" which was published in February 2015 in the Journal of Divorce and Remarriage and “Spiritual Factors Predict State and Trait Anxiety” published in the Journal of Religion and Health in October 2016.
+She is the co-author of two peer-reviewed articles "Effect of Infidelity, Initiator Status, and Spiritual-Well Being on Men's Divorce Adjustment" which was published in February 2015 in the Journal of Divorce and Remarriage and “Spiritual Factors Predict State and Trait Anxiety” published in the Journal of Religion and Health in October 2016.
 Sabrina is in the process of writing her third article with Dr. Lisa Steiner and a a few other Nyack College faculty and an online student.
 She is currently applying to universities to pursue her doctorate degree in Counselor Education and Supervision.
 Sabrina is a single parent of an adult son.